What are Literature Circles & how to use Lit Circles in High School Spanish?

 Presentational Writing Assessment

 Students write an individual essay in class on paper about their book.
-They use the literary elements discussed in class, as well as comparing it to other books and/or shows/fims.
+They use the literary elements discussed in class, as well as compare them to other books and/or shows/films.
 (In our class at the time we watched El Internado, you could change to something you watch instead).

 Project (optional)

-My first year, each group did a short presentation to teach the others about their book and the related culture.
+In my first year, each group did a short presentation to teach the others about their book and the related culture.
 All others were encouraged to ask questions as well. *I later got rid of the project, since it seemed too much to have three summative assessments at the end.
-Depending on your gradebook and what you want to assess, you could just pick two total.
+Depending on your grade book and what you want to assess, you could just pick two in total.
 For example, one year we did a project instead of writing, per the request of the students.

 Resources for Literature Circles in Spanish class